 Expansion plans include the addition of functional medicine and integrative medicine.

-The center includes about three dozen exam rooms, where doctors can perform a number of outpatient tests, such as cardiac stress tests and advanced laser treatments.
-There is also be a voice center, with advanced treatment for voice and airway disorders.
+Doctors can perform a number of outpatient tests at UChicago Medicine River East, such as cardiac stress tests and advanced laser treatments.
+There are also enhanced treatments for inflammatory bowel disease (IBD), comprehensive weight management, and a voice center with state-of-the-art treatment for voice and airway disorders.

-The River East site was previously a gym, but architects and hospital planners transformed the space into a bright, modern, art-filled facility.
-Features include spacious exam rooms with sliding wooden doors, a contemporary waiting area with floor-to-ceiling windows and state-of-the-art medical equipment.
+Architects and hospital planners transformed the River East site from a gym into a bright, modern, art-filled care center.
+Features include large exam rooms with sliding wooden doors, a contemporary waiting area with floor-to-ceiling windows, and the latest medical equipment.